Planning a Giving Day this spring semester? Looking for new ways to engage with alumni, and connect with your current students during the event?

 At Mongoose, we love helping our clients develop creative and unique ways to hit their fundraising goals on Giving Day.
 Having a strategic texting plan can not only get the word out, but generate excitement and allow your team to connect directly with your community.

-3. Invite distinguished alumni to do a texting takeover
+4. Invite distinguished alumni to do a takeover

 A message has more impact when people recognize the voice.
 Invite prestigious alumni to text from your account and share why they choose to give back to their university.
-Consider including an image or short video in the text message to show authenticity and create a genuine connection with the recipient.
+If using a texting platform, consider including an image or short video in the text message to show authenticity and create a genuine connection with the recipient.
+Other ideas include social media takeovers, a personally signed email to your alumni database, or a virtual event hosted by your distinguished alumni.

 I know it’s hard to believe, but people love taking and posting pictures of themselves.
 This can be a great way to generate excitement and increase gifts.
 Invite donors to post a photo on social media sharing why they are proud to give.
 Or consider a “Throwback Thursday” kind of approach, where alumni share a photo of themselves back in their college days with a favorite memory.
 Tie any of these ideas to a specific hashtag so you can track participation and host a giveaway for game tickets, collegiate apparel, or other items.